March 11, 2021

 The 24 Hour Conference on Organized Crime

-On November 10th, members of traccc participated in session 8 and 9 of the 24 Hour Conference on Organized Crime.
-For more information please view the attachment below.
+On November 10th, members of TraCCC participated in sessions 8 and 9 of the 24 Hour Conference on Organized Crime.
+For more information please click the link.

 Session 8: Disrupting Drug and Counterfeit Supply Chains